Could you do it? Trips that ban cellphones, even for photos

 The phone ban won't be enforced quite as strictly as it seems at first glance.
 "We want it to be volunteer," he said.
 "We're not collecting phones and throwing them in a locked trunk.
 It's held by you, but put in a pouch, and you state your intentions for the week," whether that's checking your social media once or twice a day or a total blackout.

-Tour-goers also get a "dumb phone" without internet access that's loaded with numbers for group leaders and other participants, both for emergencies and to promote socializing.
+Tour-goers also get a "dumb phone" without internet access that's loaded with numbers for group leaders and other participants, both for emergencies and to promote socialising.

-Seventy-five percent of U.S. travelers vacationing internationally use smartphones to access the internet, according to MMGY Global's Portrait of American Travelers 2018-19.
+Seventy-five per cent of US travellers vacationing internationally use smartphones to access the internet, according to MMGY Global's Portrait of American Travelers 2018-19.

 Participants may bring regular cameras, but Beattie is hiring a photographer for each tour so there will be plenty of images to remember the trip by.
 Once the trip is over, participants will have access to those images for use in social media posts.